kkatayama/deckdealer/README.md

 <br />To assign `alice` and `bob` as managers, we will need their `user_id`.

 ---
-> NOTE: to get info of all users, make a request to the `users` table
+To get info of all users, make a request to the `users` table

 Request:
 ```jq